vss2sn/path_planning/README.md

 4. D* Lite can be run live with random obstacle creation using the RunDStarLite function.
 For the live run of D* Lite, obstacles are detected on the current path of the bot with a probability  of 1/n, n being the number of rows/columns in the grid.
 D* Lite is implemented based on Sven Koenig's & Maxim Likhachev's paper.
 5. To specify your own grid, set n to number of rows, created the 2D vector, setting 1 for obstacles and 0 elsewhere, and comment out the MakeGrid function.
 6. The LPA* algorithm is implemented to run `max_iter_` number of times with default value `n`.
 Obstacles are created on the current path of the bot with a probability  of 1/n, n being the number of rows/columns in the grid, at a random point along the path.
 It can be run with `max_iter_` set to `0` if continuous replanning is to be disabled.
+7. The genetic algorithm has an option `shorten_chromosome`, which allows the shortening of the chromosome (path length) based on the length of the path found that reaches the goal.
+This reduces computation time and pushes the solution towards the shortest path.

 <a name="notes_on_cmake_options"></a>
 #### Notes on CMake Options: ####